parinfer/parinfer.js/resources/public/content.md

 </div>

 You can select multiple lines and adjust their indentation the standard way using the controls below.
-If you are familiar with paredit, these operations are roughly equivalent to those listed.
+If you are familiar with Paredit, these operations are roughly equivalent to those listed.

  <table class="paredit-table">
 <tr>
 <th>controls</th>
 <th>description</th>
-<th>[paredit] equivalent?</th>
+<th>[Paredit] equivalent?</th>
 </tr>
 <tr>
 <td><kbd class="light">Tab</kbd></td>